 As the last few cars came off, I walked to San Juan Island Safaris to their 55-foot covered boat.

 Black and Pink Babies

-My main purpose of visiting San Juan Island was to go on a whale watch.
-It being the beginning of May, it was uncertain whether I would see the resident orcas.
-Every winter they migrate as far as Monterey, California, but wasn’t long before the Captain spotted a familiar pod.
+My main purpose in visiting San Juan Island was to go on a whale watch.
+It is the beginning of May, it was uncertain whether I would see the resident orcas.
+Every winter they migrate as far as Monterey, California, but it wasn’t long before the Captain spotted a familiar pod.

 Dorsal fins as large as six feet protruded from the still waters.
 Our naturalists were thrilled to point out two new members of the returning pod.
 Two 300-pound pink and black babies dove in and out of the water.
 Orcas are black and pink shortly after birth, but soon after the pink turns to white.

 The San Juan Islands are known for three resident groups of orcas, otherwise known as killer whales.
 The name killer whale is thought to come from an incorrect translation of the Spanish name: whale killer.